BD2KGenomics/dcc-spinnaker-client/README.md

 ## Generate Test Metadata (and Optionally Upload Data to Storage Service)

+First, create a file for your access token e.g. `accessToken`.

 We need to create a bunch of JSON documents for multiple donors and multiple experimental designs and file upload types.
 To do that we (Chris) developed a very simple TSV to JSON tool and this will ultimately form the basis of our helper applications